 Entrepreneurship is the newest “cool” thing to do.

-With the rise of internet startups, the popularization and glamorization of owning a business has gone through the roof.
+With the rise of internet startups, the popularization and glamorization of owning a business have gone through the roof.
 But let’s not be mistaken…

 With a 90% failure rate, starting a business is the toughest career and money making choice available.